kz363/phase_0_unit_3/week_8_and_9/2_HTML_CSS/evaluate_HTML/my_solution.md

 1) How does this website follow HTML Best Practices?
 Are there any places where it does not?
 Provide examples of the "bad" code.
+It doesn't declare the DocType, which I assume is because the HTML was minified.
+It uses inline styles.
+For example, <table border=0 cellpadding=0 cellspacing=0 width="85%" bgcolor=#f6f6ef>

 2) What do you think of the HTML?
 Did the writers use IDs and Classes properly?

 Did you like the way they used HTML tags?
 Please use examples with your arguments.